laravel/docs/strings.md

 <a name="method-str-to-base64"></a>
 #### `Str::toBase64()` {.collection-method}

-The `Str::toBase64()` method converts the given string to a base64:
+The `Str::toBase64` method converts the given string to Base64:

     use Illuminate\Support\Str;

     $base64 = Str::toBase64('Laravel');

+    // TGFyYXZlbA==

 <a name="method-str-to-html-string"></a>
 #### `Str::toHtmlString()` {.collection-method}